AmadeusChan/AmadeusChan.github.io/index.md

 ### Education

 * **Aug.
-2022-Present** Ph.D. in Computer Science, Department of Computer Science, Purdue University.
+2022-Present** Ph.D. in Computer Science, Department of Computer Science, Purdue University (transferred from USC).
 * **Aug.
 2019-Aug.
 2022** Ph.D. in Computer Engineering, Ming Hsieh Department of Electrical and Computer Engineering, University of Southern California.
 * **Aug.
 2015-July 2019** Bachelor of Engineering, Department of Computer Science and Technology, Tsinghua University.